artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

       job of encouraging those types of suggestions that it's pretty much all we ended up with.
     </p>
     <p>
-      While this made me feel like I understood the values of my team better, we're months later _still_ paying for this bias.
-Our working agreement lacked important procedural and tactical definition.
+      As a result, our initial working agreement lacked important procedural and tactical definition.
 We've been adding things like JIRA hygiene and responsibilities of project leaders as they come up, but I would not push a working agreement brainstorm so strongly in one direction again.
     </p>